buildsomethingfun/dapp-publishing-service/README.md

 ### Mock publisher pattern

 The SDK's `createApp()` and `createRelease()` expect a `Keypair` for the publisher.
 The backend creates a fake `Keypair` object that has the mobile user's public key but a zeroed-out secret key.
 This works because Metaplex's `TransactionBuilder.toTransaction()` only reads `.publicKey` to populate instruction account addresses -- it never calls sign.
 The backend partially signs with the mint keypair (which it generates server-side), then the mobile wallet adds the publisher's signature before submitting.

-### Storage cost fronting

-The backend's service keypair pays for Arweave uploads via Turbo.
-A reimbursement SOL transfer instruction can be prepended to the mint transaction so the user pays atomically when they sign and submit.

 ### Attestation split